-I though was tracked down by a cousin who searched for my name.
+I was tracked down by a cousin who searched for my name.

 Once you have made a connection through Facebook then this opens the door to other cousins contacting you.

-When one cousin makes contact with you then they can introduce to another and so on.
+When one cousin makes contact with you then they can introduce you to another and so on.

 9. Map Your Ancestors Lives

-By looking at historical maps you will get an idea of the area in which your ancestor lived in.
+By looking at historical maps you will get an idea of the area in which your ancestor lived.
 You can see the landscape around them as well as what businesses were in the area.